influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

             .tags('value_bucket')
 ```

-The above example calculates a named bucket from the field `value`.
+The above example calculates an expression from the field `value`, casts it as a string, and names it `value_bucket`.
-Then the `value_bucket` result is set as a tag &#39;value_bucket&#39; on the point, instead of as a field.
+The `value_bucket` expression is then converted from a field on the point to a tag &#39;value_bucket&#39; on the point.

 Example: